Intense Birding and Wildlife Safaris | 24 Days

 Day 2 — Bird watching in Mabamba Bay and Travel to Lake Mburo

 This will be your first day of this long and exciting Safari.
 It is desired that you set off early and proceed to Mabamba swamp for your day’s birding excursion and more importantly for the search of the Shoebill Stork.

 The road to Mabamba winds its way through areas of secondary forests and agricultural land, which are good habitats for the Red-headed Lovebird, African Crowned-Hornbills, and a range of sunbirds including the Green-headed, Green, Red-chested, Collared, Marico and Scarlet-chested.

 The Mabamba birding site offers a large selection of other bird species which include African Pygmy Goose, the rare Lesser Jacana, Carruther’s’ Cisticola, African Fish Eagle, Winding Cisticola, Fan-tailed Widowbird, Blue-breasted Bee-eater among others.

-The Lake Mburo game drive is likely to give you opportunity to see animals like buffalos, water and bush bucks, zebras, mongoose, Topi, warthogs and Impalas.
+The Lake Mburo game drive is likely to give you the opportunity to see animals like buffalos, water and bushbucks, zebras, mongoose, Topi, warthogs and Impalas.

-Should the weather be conducive, you may get opportunity to view the deep red set silhouetting the thorny acacia shrub along the extensive marshy area.
-This moment provides opportunity to take photographs that can enrich you photo gallery.
+Should the weather be conducive, you may get the opportunity to view the deep red set silhouetting the thorny acacia shrub along the extensive marshy area.
+This moment provides an opportunity to take photographs that can enrich your photo gallery.

 Day 4 to 8 — Birding to Bwindi and Gorilla trekking with other primates.